Student Organization Regulations

 The University has recognized this view of education as a key component of its vision, mission, and values, including as core values a belief and commitment to advancing:

-- The Jesuit Catholic tradition that views faith and reason as complementary resources in the search for truth and authentic human development, and that welcomes persons of all faiths and religions as fully contributing partners to the University
+- The Jesuit Catholic tradition that views faith and reason as complementary resources in the search for truth and authentic human development, and that welcomes persons of all faiths and religions or no religious beliefs as fully contributing members of the University;

 - Diversity of perspectives, experiences, and traditions as essential components of a quality education in a global context.